Banner Image

 The parish of St John's, Barnsley, was formed under Sir Robert Peel's Act of 1843 ‘to make better provision for the spiritual care of populous parishes’, properly known as New Parishes Act 1843.1 A population exceeding 4000 was sufficient for a new parish to be formed and in the 1850s, this criteria would be met in this area of Barnsley.
 Parliament would be responsible for paying the minister, but funds to build churches, known as "Peel Churches" would need to be raised by the local population.

 In this area of Barnsely, fund-raising appears to have been an arduos task, the poor of the parish having little money to spare.
 For a number of years, sermons were preached in the nearby school room where collections were made.
-The prime movers in this enterprise were the new parish's first minister, Rev E. Maxwell, and his replacement, the Rev W. J. Binder, "who never could have laboured more zealously than he has done in trying to raise the edifice".2 By September 1856 the building fund appears to have been sufficient to permit a request for tenders for the building of a new church on Joseph Street from designs by London architect, Philip Boyce.3 Building work commenced not long after, with the foundation stone being laid on 20th November 1856,4 but despite the edifice being described as "plain" the church would not be consecrated until May 1858,5 suggesting funds were still an lacking to complete the works in a timely manner.
+The prime movers in this enterprise were the new parish's first minister, Rev E. Maxwell, and his replacement, the Rev W. J. Binder, "who never could have laboured more zealously than he has done in trying to raise the edifice".2 By September 1856 the building fund appears to have been sufficient to permit a request for tenders for the building of a new church on Joseph Street from designs by London architect, Philip Boyce.3 Building work commenced not long after, with the foundation stone being laid on 20th November 1856,4 but despite the edifice being described as "plain" the church would not be consecrated until May 1858,5 suggesting that funds were still insufficient to complete the works in a timely manner.

 The Times reported the opening of St John's on 4th August 1859:6